jokade/scalajs-angulate/README.md

 ```

 #### Controllers with explicit Scope
-Class extending `ScopeController` are "old-style" AngularJS controllers, where the scope available in the template must be injected explicitly:
+Classes extending `ScopeController` are "old-style" AngularJS controllers, where the scope available in the template must be injected explicitly:

 ```scala
 val module Angular.module("counter", Nil)